Czech Hell

 Czech Hell (Tšehhi põrgu) was an episode of vigilante justice during the Prague Offensive and the Prague Uprising, World War II in May 1945.
 It involved the imprisonment and summary executions of 500−1,000 unarmed soldiers and officers of the 20th Waffen Grenadier Division of the SS (1st Estonian) by Czech partisans.

 Background

 The provisional government of Czechoslovakia was proclaimed in Košice on 5 April 1945.
 The Communist Party seized a third of the national government, including the ministries of the Interior and Defence.
 Vengeful attitudes countenanced by the communists led to massive vigilante justice against former personnel of the German armed forces after the German capitulation.

 The surrendered German troops included thousands of officers and soldiers of the Estonian Division initially based around Hirschberg im Riesengebirge and Schönau an der Katzbach.
-They had been forcibly drafted into the Waffen SS and had received no special training apart from regular military drills; it is also alleged that they did not commit war crimes.
+They had been forcibly drafted into the Waffen SS and had received no special training apart from regular military drills; it is also claimed that they did not commit war crimes.